DataDog/dd-py-tracing-workshop/README.md

 ## Step 1 - Instrumenting one single function

 In this first step, we'll use basic manual instrumentation to trace one single function from our application.
-Let's edit the `cafe.py` to do that.

-Let's import and configure tracing capabilities:

 First, we configure the agent to make it can receive traces.
 ```yaml